opendataphilly/opendataphilly-jkan/_datasets/farmers-markets-locations.md

 license: Other (City of Philadelphia)
 maintainer: ''
 maintainer_email: ''
-notes: "Locations of farmers markets in Philadelphia.\r\n\r\nTrouble downloading or\
+notes: "Locations of farmers markets in Philadelphia."
-  \ have questions about this City dataset?
-Visit the [OpenDataPhilly Discussion Group](http://www.phila.gov/data/discuss/)"
 organization: City of Philadelphia
 resources:
 - description: "\r\n"